rossgrat/sr-backend-home-assesment/README.md

 - Handle unreliable clocks
 - Sending config to the Kafka connector with `curl` is cumbersome, can we get rid of the one-shot and load it automatically?
 - e2e test should be much better, cleaner, easier to change and expand
+- How can we build a complete timeline if events are not delivered in-order?